Tom11Butler/DE-Capstone/README.md

 ### 5.1 How to run

 Before starting the ETL process you will have to update the `dwh.cfg` file template in this repo.
+You will also have to go to the data source links and download the files into a sensible place.

 The steps in this ETL process are as followed:

 1. Extract the data from the sources.